aberba/elementaryOS-devbook/README.md

 # Preface

 > ## Note
 > This book is a work-in-progress and I'm currently doing a major overhaul for elementary OS Juno development.
-You can support my work with [Card Payment](https://rave.flutterwave.com/pay/aberba-open).
+You can support my work on [Patreon](https://www.patreon.com/aberba) or [Direct Card Payment](https://rave.flutterwave.com/pay/aberba-open).
 Your support will enable me put more time into it and make it more awesome for everyone.

 ![elementary Os](/images/elementary-os.png)